 - Ennerdale Water

 - Esthwaite Water

 - Wast Water

-Incredibly, the Lake District has over 6,000 archaeological sites and monuments, dating from prehistory to WW2, 1,740 listed buildings and 21 conservation areas.
+Incredibly, the Lake District has over 6,000 archaeological sites and monuments, dating from prehistory to WW2, as well as 1,740 listed buildings and 21 conservation areas.
 There are too many things to see and do in one visit, and certainly something for everyone.

 Graphite was first discovered in the hills around Keswick in the 16th Century, and when the pencil was invented it led to the development of a massive industry in the Lake District.
-Today, the Cumberland Pencil Museum sits on the site of the original factory.
+Today, the Derwent Pencil Museum sits on the site of the original factory.